Medical Assistant Scope of Practice by State

 North Carolina law states that a medical assistant can perform any task that has been delegated to them by a licensed provider, but the provider will be held responsible for the delegated task.

->> Learn about our North Carolina Medical Assistant Program
+>> See our North Carolina Medical Assistant Programs:

 North Dakota Medical Assistant Scope of Practice